-RSTi-EP_CPE100/CPE115 provides one or more embedded Ethernet interfaces.
+RSTi-EP CPE100/CPE115/CPE205/CPE210/CPE215/CPE220/CPE240 provide one or more embedded Ethernet interfaces.
 If used, each interface connects to a Local Area Network (LAN).

-The corresponding RJ45 Ethernet port(s) automatically sense the data rate on the attached LAN (100 Mbps or 10 Mbps), as well as the corresponding communication mode (half-duplex or full-duplex), and the corresponding cabling arrangement (straight through or crossover).
+The corresponding RJ45 Ethernet port(s) automatically sense the data rate on the attached LAN (100 Mbps or 10 Mbps for the CPE100/CPE115 or 1000 Mbps or 100 Mbps for the CPE205/CPE210/CPE215/CPE220/CPE240), as well as the corresponding communication mode (half-duplex or full-duplex), and the corresponding cabling arrangement (straight-through or crossover).
 Automatic detection greatly simplifies installation procedures.